odoo/odoo/doc/howtos/backend.rst

 pt_BR.po).
 Translations will be loaded automatically by Odoo for all enabled languages.
-Developers always use English when creating a module, then export the module terms using Odoo's gettext POT export feature (Settings>Translations>Export a Translation File without specifying a language), to create the module template POT file, and then derive the translated PO files.
+Developers always use English when creating a module, then export the module terms using Odoo's gettext POT export feature (:menuselection:`Settings --> Translations --> Import/Export --> Export Translation` without specifying a language), to create the module template POT file, and then derive the translated PO files.
 Many IDE's have plugins or modes for editing and merging PO/POT files.

 .. tip:: The GNU gettext format (Portable Object) used by Odoo is
          integrated into LaunchPad, making it an online collaborative